neonmik/Wave-Machine-Firmware/README.md

 - Improve Mod code:
     - Add a ramp down feature when switching between destinations - could be difficult.
     - Add a temp sync function.
-    - _currently_ impossible due to over extending the processor...
-Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
+    - Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
 This can be MOD::Attack() in the note on section and MOD::Release() in the note off, controlled by an "if (notes_active)" statment and a counter for how many voice are currently active.

 - Arp code:
     - Add proper Latch feature that can work on a time based chord played type thing - I.e. you chould play two notes and then a few mills later play 5 notes and the original two notes would clear and it would hold the 5 new notes, and so on. might need some sort of time out feature.